Skip to page content

 About this Artist

-María Dueñas plays on the Niccolò Gagliano violin, c.
-17?4, kindly offered on loan from Deutsche Stiftung Musikleben, and on the Guarneri del Gesù “Muntz,” c.
-1736, on generous loan from Nippon Music Foundation.
+María Dueñas plays a Nicolò Gagliano violin of 17?4, on loan from the German Musical Instrument Fund administered by Deutsche Stiftung Musikleben, and the Stradivari Camposelice of 1710, on generous loan from the Nippon Music Foundation.